HalfDemon/iscore-rails/README.md

 PLEASE NOTE: ISorE-rails is based off the rules, scoring, etc. from the 2012 IT-Adventures competition.
 Please change this application for YOUR CDC.

-POST SCRIPT: Please take note that most of have is descriped below isn't created yet.
+ANOTHER NOTE: Please take note that most of have is descriped below isn't created yet.
 The point of this README is to tell you what ISorE-rails is and the the people who work on this project what the should be doing and how.

-## Contrib
+## Contributing
 Want to give back to iscore-rails?
 Follow theses steps

 1. Clone the Repo from the [main repo](https://github/mab879/iscore-rails)